g-magdy/Problem-Solving/Codeforces/Div-2A/lessons.md

 //cout << "SQRT of " << numbers[i] << " is " << s << endl;
 //cout << "calc = " << abs(numbers[i] - s * s) << endl;
 if (s - int(s) == 0) // has a square root -> odd number of divisors

+### ad-hock
+It is better no to mimic the exact behaviour explained in the problem But to try and understand the pattern and reach the end goal faster.